 Eugene Istomin met Paul Tortelier in Prades at the 1950 Bach Festival.
 Tortelier had the utmost veneration for Casals.
 In his Self-Portrait (in conversation with David Blum) he recalled his memories of this first festival with Casals: “I will never forget the depth of feelings he brought, during a rehearsal of the slow movement of the First Brandenburg Concerto, in the poignant dialogue between the oboe and the violin.
 What I felt was inexpressible.
 It was the highest moment of my musical life. (…) Tears came to my eyes, we were all equally moved.
 It was not long before I knelt to Casals, as I would have done to Bach, whose spirit was thus revealed to us.”

 J.S.
 Bach.
-Suite for solo cello No. 1 in G major BWV 1007, Prelude.
-Paul Tortelier.
-A recording made in July 1990 at the Abbey of Saint-Michel-de-Cuxa, to celebrate the 40th anniversary of the Prades Festival .
+Suite for Cello Solo No. 1 in G major BWV 1007, Prelude.
+Paul Tortelier filmed in July 1990 at the Abbey of Saint-Michel-de-Cuxa, celebrating the 40th anniversary of the Prades Festival .